-Circle Ten Council operates two service centers (John D. Murchison Scouting Center and the Bobby Lyle ♦ Billy Gamble Scouting Center), has a staff of 75 full time employees, 69 program specialists and 350 summer employees.
+Circle Ten Council operates two service centers (John D. Murchison Scouting Center and the Bobby Lyle ♦ Billy Gamble Scouting Center) and has a staff of 75 full time employees, 69 program specialists and 350 summer employees.

 SCOUTING FOR FOOD

-The Scouting program is provided to 12,685 youth at risk, who otherwise could not afford to be in Scouting, through Circle Ten Council's Trevor Rees-Jones ScoutReach program.
-The council spends approximately $3,030,682 in direct costs to ensure that these youth get a quality Scouting experience.
+The Scouting program is provided to 12,811 disadvantaged youth, who otherwise could not afford to be in Scouting, through Circle Ten Council's Trevor Rees-Jones ScoutReach program.
+In 2016, the council spent $3,063,748 in direct costs to ensure that these youth received a quality Scouting experience.